Closed Captioning vs. Subtitles: Learn the Difference

 However, if a creator takes the time to edit those captions and add information about any music or audio effects, that would make them closed captions.

-On YouTube videos, the button has a “cc” icon, indicating closed captions, but if hovered over it says “subtitles/closed captions.”
-Like TikTok, the automated option that YouTube creates itself would be subtitles.
+On YouTube videos, the button has a “cc” icon, indicating closed captions, but if hovered over, it says “subtitles/closed captions.”
+Like TikTok, the automated option that YouTube creates for itself would be subtitles.
 But if a creator edits those subtitles to include audio information, they would become closed captions.

 As a general rule of thumb, most text on social media platforms is actually subtitles, unless they’re manually edited with additional audio cues and information to turn them into closed captions.